 Interest rate risk is the risk that the value of the financial instruments will fluctuate due to changes in market interest rates.
+The Office does not earn interest on its bank balances per the Treasury Banking System policy.

-The Office's exposure to interest rate risk is immaterial.
+The Office's exposure to interest rate risk is therefore not applicable.